Operation-Falcon/WebCheck/README.md

 Webcheck sees whether there is an http or https service running on given subdomain.

-You can pass it as a single subdomain or domain or can pass the file containing domains to look for http or https service
+You can pass a single subdomain or domain or can pass the file containing domains to look for http or https service